Reference PROJECTS

 Manager Engineering & Capital Project Lead

-By far the biggest challenges came from the advanced automated Hydrogen Peroxide Vapor (HPV) decontamination system that Olle thinks may be the first of its kind in the world.
+By far the biggest challenges came from the advanced automated Vaporized Hydrogen Peroxide (VHP) decontamination system that Olle thinks may be the first of its kind in the world.

-Regulating pressure in the rooms was no easy task, partly because the HPV decontamination system was integrated in each room.
-This one-of-a-kind HPV system was developed and programmed by KeyPlants automation experts.
+Regulating pressure in the rooms was no easy task, partly because the VHP decontamination system was integrated in each room.
+This one-of-a-kind VHP system was developed and programmed by KeyPlants automation experts.

 This meant integrating the system that controls all of the valves, fans, motors, etc. in the cleanrooms with another system that controls the actual environmental with pressures temperatures in the plant.
 “These had to be integrated into our client’s overall system and also with certain vendor systems, as well as with the filling line, which is a very advanced piece of equipment,” Olle says.
 “So, all these systems have to communicate and work together, but they were made by different vendors and that is always very complicated.”